stephenmoloney/og/README.md

 # Og
-Og is a small collection of util logging functions in elixir.
+Og is a small collection of logger helper functions in elixir.

 ## Installation